-My newest release is Animation and the American Imagination: A Brief History, in which I look at the development and contexts of animated film and television in the United States over the past century.
+The latest book is Animation and the American Imagination: A Brief History, in which I look at the development and contexts of animated film and television in the United States over the past century.

-My other books include The Afterlife of America’s War in Vietnam, which looks at the way that conflict has been remembered; Conspiracy Theory in Film, Television, and Politics, which looks at conspiracism and pop culture, and Projecting the End of the American Dream, which examines how Hollywood has reflected America’s national anxieties.
+Earlier, I wrote The Afterlife of America’s War in Vietnam, which looks at the way that conflict has been remembered; Conspiracy Theory in Film, Television, and Politics, which looks at conspiracism and pop culture, and Projecting the End of the American Dream, which examines how Hollywood has reflected America’s national anxieties.
 You can learn more about each of these books on this website’s homepage.

 I sometimes lecture on topics related to any of my books for gatherings at libraries, colleges, and other institutions.
 If you would like to inquire about arranging a speaking engagement at your organization, please be in touch by emailing me here.